floraison/flor/doc/fragments.md

 ##### setting FLOR_DEBUG

-This is a targetted run of a spec file:
+This is a targeted run of a spec file:
 ```
 FLOR_DEBUG=msg,err bundle exec rspec spec/punit/cancel_spec.rb
 ```